schlatterbeck/pymininec/README.rst

 Multiple Inverted-V Example
 +++++++++++++++++++++++++++

-On an old `web-page from 1998 by Dr. Carol F. Milazzo, KP4MD`_ has examples of antennas simulated with Mininec.
+An old `web-page from 1998 by Dr. Carol F. Milazzo, KP4MD`_ has examples of antennas simulated with Mininec.
 The first of these examples is three crossed inverted-V (one of which has loading inductors to boost the effective length).
 The simulation results of pymininec are in the